Aviatrix NEXT GEN TRANSIT with customized SNAT and DNAT features¶

 4.10.
-Repeat the above steps to configure Customized SNAT for Transit HA Gateway as below example.
+Repeat the above steps to configure Customized SNAT for Transit HA Gateway as shown in the example below.

 Step 5.
-Configure Aviatrix Customized DNAT function on Transit Primary Gateway¶
+Configure Aviatrix Customized DNAT function on the Transit Primary Gateway¶

-This action instructs the gateway to translate the destination address from a IP within On-Prem routeable CIDR to a IP belong to a service in Spoke VPCs in Cloud.
+This action instructs the gateway to translate the destination address from an IP within the On-Prem routable CIDR to an IP belong to a service in Spoke VPCs in Cloud.

 Example: 188.8.131.52/32 <--> 10.1.0.98 184.108.40.206/32 <--> 10.2.0.243

 5.1.
-Go to Gateway page, click on the Transit Primary Gateway.
+Go to the Gateway page and click on the Transit Primary Gateway.
 Click Edit.